Kuae Noel Kelch

 National President

-Kuae is a former producer for the award-winning newsmagazine Dateline NBC, as well as Headliners and Legends with Matt Lauer on MSNBC.
-Segments that she produced include stories about family stress, pregnancy and hypnosis, and the link between infertility and stress.
+Kuae Noel Kelch is an Emmy-nominated journalist with more than 30 years of experience in print, broadcast and online media.
+Currently, she is Vice President of Media Relations at the high-stakes global public affairs firm Mercury.
+Previously, she was an Editorial Producer for CNN on the award-winning three-hour live national morning show ‘New Day’ with John Berman and Brianna Keilar, where she pitched and developed news segments, booked high profile guests and covered breaking news, politics and the top stories of the day.
+She is a former producer for the award-winning newsmagazine Dateline NBC, as well as Headliners and Legends with Matt Lauer on MSNBC.
 While at NBC, she was the recipient of a National Headliner award for her work as field producer on a six-month investigative piece about Florida teachers with criminal backgrounds.
 She also produced a one-hour documentary on former Secretary of State Colin Powell.

-© 2023 Mocha Moms, Inc.
+© 2024 Mocha Moms, Inc.

 Terms of Use | Member Login